horlali/file-retrieval-system/README.md

 Once the application is up and running, visit <http://127.0.0.1:8501/> or <http://localhost:8501> or in your browser

-You should see a Swagger Documentation Page like this
+You should see a Streamlit Page like this

 ![Alt text](files/screenshots/home.png)